astropy/astroquery/docs/mast/mast.rst

 Products can be downloaded by using `~astroquery.mast.ObservationsClass.download_products`, with a `~astropy.table.Table` of data products, or a list (or single) obsid as the argument.
-**By default only Minimum Recommended Products will be downloaded.**

 .. code-block:: python

                 >>> from astroquery.mast import Observations

                 >>> obsid = '3000007760'
                 >>> dataProductsByID = Observations.get_product_list(obsid)
                 >>> manifest = Observations.download_products(dataProductsByID)